Mines Calculator

 On our tool, you can use grid sizes up to 5×5 on mobile and up to 10×10 on desktop.

-On the very best crypto casinos, Mines is usually a Provably Fair game where you can verify the fairness and randomness of the outcome.
+Yes, on top crypto casinos, Mines is usually a Provably Fair game where you can verify the fairness and randomness of the outcome.